 We are committed to crafting a narrative that expands our view of history and, ultimately, begins to reconstruct our national identity, while inspiring a new generation of activists to advocate for our diverse historic places.

-In the Action Fund's inaugural year, we awarded 16 grants, totaling more than $1 million, to preservation organizations across the country, with funding going to support the preservation of sites and stories of black history.
+In the Action Fund's first two years we have awarded grants, totaling more than $2 million, to preservation organizations across the country, with funding going to support the preservation of sites and stories of black history.
 These grants covered work in communities from Birmingham to the South Side of Chicago, including sites of struggle and strength.

 Support the Action Fund today.